ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 [`tokio::select!`](https://docs.rs/tokio/0.3.6/tokio/macro.select.html) macros select
 ready arguments at random.

-Also consdier the `FuturesUnordered` stream for unbiased selection of a large number of futures.
+Also consider the `FuturesUnordered` stream for unbiased selection of a large number of futures.
 However, this macro and stream require mapping all arguments to the same type.